nathanallen242/barber.web/README.md

 - **Appointment Scheduling**: Easily schedule and manage appointments for clients.
 View available time slots and book appointments accordingly.

-- **Notifications**: Send automated reminders and notifications to clients about upcoming appointments, ensuring they never miss their scheduled time.

 - **Services and Pricing**: Provide a clear list of services offered by your barbershop along with corresponding prices for easy reference.

 - **Staff Management**: Assign appointments to specific barbers/stylists and manage their availability.

-- **Reporting**: Generate reports on appointments, revenue, and other key metrics to gain insights into your business's performance.

 ## Installation